Central America boasts the little country of El Salvador. Its rich history reaches thousands of years.

 Tourism

 El Salvador features a growing tourism industry with its beautiful beaches, rich culture, and historical sites bringing visitors from all around the globe.
-The country still suffers, in the meantime, in promoting eco-friendly travel and modernizing infrastructure to accommodate more tourists.
+The country still suffers, in the meantime, from promoting eco-friendly travel and modernising infrastructure to accommodate more tourists.

 Religion

 As was already mentioned, Catholicism is the most followed religion in El Salvador.
-But the increasing numbers of evangelical and Protestant churches in recent years have created strife among the many religions.
+But the increasing number of evangelical and Protestant churches in recent years has created strife among the many religions.

 Education